-On July 28, 2021, SGCPI and the bank executed a loan restructuring agreement paving the way for the following changes in the loan's salient terms and and conditions as follows:
+On July 28, 2021, SGCPI and the lender-bank executed a loan restructuring agreement paving the way for the following changes in the loan's salient terms and conditions as follows:

-From То Quarterly from 20 th quarter to the 40 th quarter after the date of the initial borrowing Quarterly from the 20 th quarter to the 37 th quarter and then from 42 nd quarter to the 47 th quarter after the date of initial borrowing June 2022 March 2024 Floating rate - the higher of (a) 3-month Bloomberg Valuation (BVAL) plus spread of 0.80% or (b) the Bangko Sentral ng Pilipinas (BSP) overnight borrowing rate minus spread of 0.95% per annum Floating rate - the higher of (a) 3-month BVAL plus spread of 1.60% or (b) BSP Overnight Reverse Repurchase Rate Fixed rate - the interpolated BVAL plus spread of 0.75% Unconditional continuing suretyship of the sureties (Shangri-La Asia Limited and the Parent Company) Unconditional continuing suretyship of the sureties (Shangri-La Asia Limited and the Parent Company) and an unregistered real estate mortgage over SGCPI's residential condominium unit Quarterly from 20 th quarter to the 40 th quarter after the date of the initial borrowing June 2022 Floating rate - the higher of (a) 3-month Bloomberg Valuation (BVAL) plus spread of 0.80% or (b) the Bangko Sentral ng Pilipinas (BSP) overnight borrowing rate minus spread of 0.95% per annum Unconditional continuing suretyship of the sureties (Shangri-La Asia Limited and
+Terms From То Repayment date Quarterly from 20 th quarter to the 40 th quarter after the date of the initial borrowing Quarterly from the 20 th quarter to the 37 th quarter and then from 42 nd quarter to the 47 th quarter after the date of initial borrowing Maturity date June 2022 March 2024 Spread Floating rate - the higher of (a) 3-month Bloomberg Valuation (BVAL) plus spread of 0.80% or (b) the Bangko Sentral ng Pilipinsas (BSP) overnight borrowing rate minus spread of 0.95% per annum Floating rate - the higher of (a) 3-month BVAL plus spread of 1.60% or (b) BSP Overnight Reverse Repurchase Rate Fixed rate - the interpolated BVAL plus spread of 0.75% Collateral Unconditional continuing suretyship of the sureties (Shangri-La Asia Limited and the Parent Company) Unconditional continuing suretyship of the sureties (Shangri-La Asia Limited and the Parent Company) and an unregistered real estate mortgage over SGCPI's residential condominium unit

 SGCPI is required to comply with certain covenants and maintain certain financial ratios until the loan is fully paid.
-As at September 30, 2022 and December 31, 2021, SGCPI has not complied with the debt-service coverage ratio requirement specified in the loan agreement.
-The bank, through a letter of advice, has provisionally allowed SGCPI's non-compliance with the debt-service coverage ratio (DSCR) for the years 2022 and 2021 provided that the loan remains current and that all other terms and conditions of the amended covenant are complied with.
+As at March 31, 2023 and December 31, 2022, SGCPI has complied with all terms and conditions except with respect to the maintenance of the required debt-service coverage ratio (DSCR).
+The lender-bank, through a letter of advice, has provisionally allowed SGCPI's non-compliance with the DSCR for 2022 provided that the loan remains current and that all other terms and conditions of the amended loan covenant are complied with.
+SGCPI remains compliant with the conditions set out under the said letter of advice.
+A letter request to waive the DSCR ratio requirement has been requested for 2023.
+However, as confirmed by bank, the basis of DSCR computation is based on full year numbers.
+The DSCR is being closely monitored in close coordination with the bank.